List of Publications

 The Year Book (which is published every two years) contains full details of Free Church (Continuing) congregations in the UK and overseas, including the locations of places of worship, times of services and communion dates.
 Some historical information is provided and information about the workings of the Church.
 There are contact details for ministers and clerks to committees of Assembly.
 A list of moderators of the General Assembly since 1950 is included.

-A new edition of the Year Book for 2016-17 is now in preparation and will be available for purchase within the next few months, God willing.
+A new edition of the Year Book is in preparation.

 Please send your order to: Mr Bill McQueer, The Manse, Tordarroch, Farr, Inverness, IV2 6XF.